(Excerpt from a Novel)

 It was as close to a religious epiphany as he’d ever come.
 He was reminded of something he was supposed to know: his life lay in his own hands.
 All the decisions already made, all the encumbering pieces in place, yet his life was still his to shape as he saw fit.
 No longer squelched, no longer silenced, he had the craving for something fuller, richer, his own.
 There was always more to be uncovered.
 In a city where eyes had swept over everything, here was the chance to claim what was still unseen, untouched.

 Copyright © Tova Mirvis 2013

-This excerpt is from the forthcoming novel, Visible City, which will be published in March by Houghton Mifflin.
-For more information see www.tovamirvis.com.
+This excerpt is from the forthcoming novel, Visible City, which will be published in March by Houghton Mifflin and can be purchased here.
+For more information about this book, see www.tovamirvis.com.

 Tova Mirvis is the author of The Outside World and The Ladies Auxiliary, which was a national bestseller.
 Her third novel, Visible City, will be published by Houghton Mifflin in March 2014.
 Her essays have appeared in various anthologies and newspapers including The New York Times Book Review, The Boston Globe Magazine, Commentary, Good Housekeeping, and Poets and Writers, and her fiction has been broadcast on National Public Radio.
 She has been a Scholar in Residence at the Hadassah-Brandeis Institute at Brandeis University, and Visiting Scholar at The Brandeis Women’s Studies Research Center.
 She lives in Newton, MA with her three children.